W

 Key Applications

-The primary end-uses of Tungsten span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Tungsten span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Industrial drilling equipment — Tungsten plays a vital role in industrial drilling equipment, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Industrial drilling equipment - Tungsten is valued in industrial drilling equipment for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Electrical contacts and filaments — Tungsten plays a vital role in electrical contacts and filaments, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Electrical contacts and filaments - Tungsten is valued in electrical contacts and filaments for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Radiation shielding — Tungsten plays a vital role in radiation shielding, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Radiation shielding - Tungsten is valued in radiation shielding for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook